nezamio/firebase-chat-ready-api/README.md

 # Firebase chat API  🔥
-Firebase-chat-ready-API is a simple package enable  fast connection to firebase and create chat manager.
+Firebase-chat-ready-API is a simple package enable  fast connection to firebase realtime database and create chat manager.
 Create chat rooms, send messages and listen to instance messages .

 ## Getting started in a minute
 **Installation with**